hyperledger/fabric-contract-api-go/tutorials/managing-objects.md

 - Completed [Using advanced features](./using-advance-features.md)

 ## Defining an object
 The chaincode written so far contains a single contract and purely works with taking and returning string values.
 As mentioned in the [first tutorial](./getting-started.md) functions can take and return many types including structs (and pointers to structs).
-This tutorial will create a contract which handles the management of an object.
+This tutorial will create a contract which handles the management of an object to show how the contract API handles the taking and returning of non-string types.

 Create a new file in your `contract-tutorial` folder called `basic-asset.go`.
 In here we will create the object to manage, in this case we will call it `BasicAsset`.